daveweale/appleLoops/README.md

 ## Behaviour

+### Proxies
+Untested - if there are issues with using this to download the content whilst behind a proxy, try downloading outside of the content, or if you can contribute some code to improve that behaviour, please feel free to create a pull request.

 ### Package download location
 * Defaults to `/tmp/appleLoops` with subfolders for `garageband` and `logicpro`.
 * Mandatory/optional content gets saved into `YYYY/mandatory` or `YYYY/optional`